V.I.P. (American TV series)

-V.I.P. is an American action/dramedy television series starring Pamela Anderson.
+V.I.P. is an American action/comedy-drama television series starring Pamela Anderson, Molly Culver, Shaun Baker.
 Created by J. F. Lawton, the series aired in syndication for four seasons from 1998 to 2002.

 Synopsis

-Anderson stars as Vallery Irons, a woman who accidentally saves a celebrity and then is hired by a real bodyguard agency (V.I.P. aka Vallery Irons Protection) as a famous figurehead while the rest of the agency's professionals work to solve cases.
+Anderson stars as Vallery Irons, a woman who accidentally saves a celebrity and then is hired by a real bodyguard agency (V.I.P. a.k.a.
+Vallery Irons Protection) as a famous figurehead while the rest of the agency's professionals work to solve cases.
 Her lack of investigation skills ends up defeating the antagonists in every episode.

 The other team members are an assortment of people of different backgrounds: a former member of the KGB, CIA, FBI, a computer expert, a former law officer, a former street boxer/martial artist and, later, a karate master/stuntman joined.

 The series uses a mixture of action, comedy, and camp, with Anderson often poking fun at her tabloid image.
-In November, 2001, a video game version of V.I.P. was released on the PlayStation console.
+In November 2001, a video game version of V.I.P. was released on the PlayStation console.

-Many first-season episodes opened with cameos of famous celebrities being protected by Vallery.
+Many first season episodes opened with cameos of famous celebrities being protected by Vallery.
 Among them were Stone Cold Steve Austin, Jay Leno, Charles Barkley, Jerry Springer and Alfonso Ribeiro.
-Loni Anderson guest-starred in one episode as Vallery's mother.
+Loni Anderson, of no relation to Pamela Anderson, guest-starred in one episode as Vallery's mother.
 In season 2, Lisa Marie Varon had an uncredited appearance as a bodyguard.

-Kathleen Kinmont-See (Fraternity Vacation) was a guest star in the season-4 episode: South By Southwest.
+Kathleen Kinmont-See was a guest star in the season 4 episode "South by Southwest".